Slate (magazine): slate.fr

+Content

 Reputation for counterintuitive arguments ("Slate pitches")

 Since 2006, Slate has been known for publishing contrarian pieces arguing against commonly held views about a subject, giving rise to the #slatepitches Twitter hashtag in 2009.
-The Columbia Journalism Review has defined Slate pitches as "an idea that sounds wrong or counterintuitive proposed as though it were the tightest logic ever", and in explaining its success wrote "Readers want to click on Slate Pitches because they want to know what a writer could possibly say that would support their logic".

-In 2014, Slates then editor-in-chief Julia Turner acknowledged a reputation for counterintuitive arguments forms part of Slate's "distinctive" brand, but argued that the hashtag misrepresents the site's journalism.
-"We are not looking to argue that up is down and black is white for the sake of being contrarian against all logic or intellectual rigor.
-But journalism is more interesting when it surprises you either with the conclusions that it reaches or the ways that it reaches them."
+The Columbia Journalism Review defined Slate pitches as "an idea that sounds wrong or counterintuitive proposed as though it were the tightest logic ever".
+In 2014, Slates then editor-in-chief, Julia Turner, acknowledged that a reputation for counterintuitive arguments forms part of Slates "distinctive" brand, but argued that the hashtag misrepresents the site's journalism.

-In a 2019 article for the site, Slate contributor Daniel Engber reflected on the changes that had occurred on the site since he started writing for it 15 years previously.
-He suggested that its original worldview, influenced by its founder Kinsley and described by Engber as "feisty, surprising, debate-club centrist-by-default" and "liberal contrarianism", had shifted towards "a more reliable, left-wing slant", whilst still giving space for heterodox opinions, albeit "tempered by other, graver duties".
-He argued that this was necessary within the context of a "Manichean age of flagrant cruelty and corruption", although he also acknowledged that it could be "a troubling limitation".
+In 2019, Slate editors such as David Plotz said that the Slate pitch had become difficult due to the polarizing politics of the Trump administration.
+In 2022, The New York Times reported that anonymous Slate staffers felt that the publication's reputation for contrarian views had diminished over the years.
+Former Slate writer Matthew Yglesias concurred with this reporting, stating that the journalism industry had become homogeneous in recent times.

 Podcasts

-According to NiemanLab, Slate has been involved in podcasts "almost from the very beginning" of the medium.
-Its first podcast offering, released on July 15, 2005, featured selected stories from the site read by Andy Bowers, who had joined Slate after leaving NPR in 2003.
+According to the Nieman Foundation for Journalism, Slate has been involved in podcasts "almost from the very beginning" of the medium.
+Its first podcast, Political Gabfest, was released in 2005 and was inspired by Slates editorial conference calls.
+Slate podcasts have gotten longer over the years.
+The original Gabfest ran 15 minutes; by 2012, most ran about 45 minutes.
+In 2012, it was reported that Slates podcasts had the highest advertisement and sell-through rates of their content on account of high user engagement.

 By June 2012, Slate had expanded their lineup to 19 podcasts, with Political Gabfest and Culture Gabfest being the most popular.
 This count had shrunk to 14 by February 2015, with all receiving six million downloads per month.
-The podcasts are "a profitable part of [Slates] business"; the magazine charges more for advertising in its podcasts than in any of its other content.
+In 2018, it offered a slate of 25 podcasts.